Boluwatifeolaa/LITA-_CLASS_DOCUMENTATION/README.md

 - What department has the highest staff
 - The most paid staff

+### Data Analysis
+This is where we we include soe basic lines of code or queries or even some of the DAX expresions used during analysis;

 ### Data Visualization
 Few extracted columns from the table i worked on and image from the document i worked on